A Survey of Model Compression and Acceleration for Deep Neural Networks

 \section{Other Types of Approaches}

-We first summarize the works utilizing attention-based methods.
-Note that attention-based mechanism \cite{attention} can reduce computations significantly by learning to selectively focus or ``attend'' to a few, task-relevant input regions.
-The work in \cite{DBLP:conf/icml/AlmahairiBCZLC16} introduced the dynamic capacity network (DCN) that combined two types of modules: the small sub-networks with low capacity, and the large ones with high capacity.
-The low-capacity sub-networks were active on the whole input to first find the task-relevant areas, and then the attention mechanism was used to direct the high-capacity sub-networks to focus on the task-relevant regions.
-By dong this, the size of the CNNs model has been significantly reduced.
+We first summarize the works utilizing attention-like mechanism \cite{attention}, which can reduce computations significantly by learning to selectively focus or ``attend'' to a few, task-relevant input regions.

-Following this direction, the work in \cite{45929} introduced the conditional computation idea, which only computes the gradient for some important neurons.
-It proposed a sparsely-gated mixture-of-experts Layer (MoE).
-The MoE module consisted of a number of experts, each a simple feed-forward neural network, and a trainable gating network that selected a sparse combination of the experts to process each input.
 In \cite{DBLP:journals/pami/WuPKLSDO16}, dynamic deep neural networks (D2NN) were introduced, which were a type of feed-forward deep neural network that selected and executed a subset of D2NN neurons based on the input.
+The dynamic capacity network (DCN) \cite{DBLP:conf/icml/AlmahairiBCZLC16} that combined the small sub-networks with low capacity, and the large ones with high capacity.
+The attention mechanism was used to direct the high-capacity sub-networks to focus on the task-relevant regions.
+By dong this, the size of the model has been significantly reduced.
+Following this direction, the work in \cite{45929} introduced the conditional computation idea, which only computes the gradient for some important neurons via a sparsely-gated mixture-of-experts Layer (MoE).

 There have been other attempts to reduce the number of parameters of neural networks by replacing the fully connected layer with global average pooling \cite{43022,doublecnn}.
 Network architecture such as GoogleNet or Network in Network, can achieve state-of-the-art results on several benchmarks by adopting this idea.
 However, these architectures have not been fully optimized the utilization of the computing resources inside the network.
 This problem was noted by Szegedy \textit{et al.} \cite{43022} and motivated them to increase the depth and width of the network while keeping the computational budget constant.